WebAssembly/component-model/design/mvp/CanonicalABI.md

 intermediate copy when lifting linear memory into high-level Python values, a real implementation should be able to fuse lifting and lowering into a single direct copy from the source linear memory into the destination linear memory.
-Similarly, while the Python code specifies [async](Async.md) using Python's [`asyncio`] library, a real implementation is expected to implement this specified behavior using other lower-level concurrency primitives such as fibers or Core WebAssembly [stack-switching].

 Lastly, independently of Python, the Canonical ABI defined below assumes that out-of-memory conditions (such as `memory.grow` returning `-1` from within